-Also from FlightSim.Com is "Golden Argosy", a description of a flight from New York to Rome by Tony Vallillo, an American Airlines 767 captain.
+- Also from FlightSim.Com is "Golden Argosy", a description of a flight from New York to Rome by Tony Vallillo, an American Airlines 767 captain.
 It gives some interesting information about navigation that doesn't appear in the other sites mentioned here, such as the North Atlantic Tracks.
 However, its main appeal is that it gives a good answer to the question "What's it really like to be a pilot?"
-The author's love of flying is evident throughout the article.

-- For those who are interested in the ATC side of things, and want information from an authoritative source, check out Michael Oxner's "Aviation Topic of the Week", a series of articles about flying "in many types of airspaces in many situations."
+The author's love of flying is evident throughout the article. - For those who are interested in the ATC side of things, and want information from an authoritative source, check out Michael Oxner's "Aviation Topic of the Week", a series of articles about flying "in many types of airspaces in many situations."
 Michael Oxner is a professional controller and private pilot who obviously can't get enough of airplanes, because in his spare time he's also an on-line controller with VatSim.
-Particularly interesting are a set of articles describing a complete IFR flight and a complete VFR flight. - Freeworld Airways is a virtual airline.
-Their "flight school" has lots of useful information about navigation (including holding patterns, SIDs, and STARs), ATC and communication, and weather.
+Particularly interesting are a set of articles describing a complete IFR flight and a complete VFR flight.